-Please review this guidance document to address potential questions and concerns, and to understand the steps being taken to provide a safe working and classroom environment.
-We will continue to take a deliberate, phased approach to the return of employees on campus.
+Please find time to review this guidance document to address potential questions and concerns, and to understand the steps being taken to provide a safe working and classroom environment.
+We will be taking a deliberate, phased approach to expanding the return of employees on campus.
+As a result, much of the College's workforce will continue to work remotely and/or have varied times on campus for the immediate future.